KSPModdingLibs/KSPCommunityFixes/README.md

 If doing so in the `Debug` configuration and if your KSP install is modified to be debuggable, you will be able to debug the code from within your IDE (if your IDE provides Unity debugging support).

 ### Changelog

+##### vNext
+- New KSP performance patches : this update introduce a collection of patches intended to fix various performance bottlenecks mainly relevant in high part count situations.
+See [PR #257](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/257) and [PR #256](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/256) :
+  - **ModuleDockingNodeFindOtherNodesFaster** : Faster lookup of other docking nodes.
+  - **CollisionEnhancerFastUpdate** : Optimization of the `CollisionEnhancer` component (responsible for part to terrain collision detection).
+  - **PartSystemsFastUpdate** : Optimization of various flight scene auxiliary subsystems : temperature gauges, highlighter, strut position tracking...
+  - **MinorPerfTweaks** : Various small performance patches (volume normalizer, eva module checks)
+  - **FlightIntegratorPerf** : General micro-optimization of `FlightIntegrator` and `VesselPrecalculate`, components in charge of most of heavy lifting for newtonian physics as well as atmospheric and thermal physics.
+  - **FloatingOriginPerf** : General micro-optimization of floating origin shifts.
+Main benefit is in large particle count situations (ie, launches with many engines) but this helps a bit in other cases as well.
+- Small internal refactor of the patching infrastructure for less verbose patch declaration.
+- Introduced a new "override" patch type, basically an automatic transpiler allowing to replace a method body with another.
+This has a little less overhead than a prefix doing the same thing, and allow for other patches (including non-KSPCF ones) to prefix the patched method as usual.

 ##### 1.35.2
 - **FastLoader** : Fixed a regression introduced in 1.35.1, causing PNG normal maps to be generated with empty mipmaps.